GitHub Issue Management: Best Practices for Defect Tracking

 #2: Utilize Labels

 With labels, you can organize and manage GitHub issues effectively.
 You need to think of creating a consistent labeling system and use descriptive labels to categorize issues.
 Furthermore, you can not only apply multiple labels to provide more context but also use labels to filter and search for specific tasks.
-As a result, you can improve visibility, facilitate collaboration, and streamline your issue management process.
+As a result, you can improve visibility, facilitate collaboration, and streamline your github issue management process.

 #3: Assign Responsibilities